ef-lab/ethopy_control/docs/user_management.md

 # User Management

-The SQL Control Manager now includes a local user management system that allows administrators to create, edit, and delete users directly within the application.
+The ethopy control now includes a local user management system that allows administrators to create, edit, and delete users directly within the application.

 ## User Types